the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 Following the [official guide](https://windicss.org/integrations/webpack.html) from WindiCSS, we have to configure Webpack to use the windicss-webpack-plugin.

-Because the file `webpack.config.js` somehow is not loaded by Docusaurus, we have to configure Webpack manually in the file `docusaurus.config.js` by [creating a custom Docusaurus plugin](https://docusaurus.io/docs/advanced/plugins#creating-plugins):
+Because the file `webpack.config.ts` somehow is not loaded by Docusaurus, we have to configure Webpack manually in the file `docusaurus.config.js` by [creating a custom Docusaurus plugin](https://docusaurus.io/docs/advanced/plugins#creating-plugins):